erlang-ls/erlang-ls.github.io/docs/editors/vscode.md

 Remember that the Erlang Language Server requires Erlang/OTP 21 or higher to run, so ensure that OTP 21+ is available in your `PATH`.

+## Restarting the language server

+You may want to quickly restart the language server for a given workspace (e.g. after an update or in case of a server crash).
+To do
+so:

+    View -> Command Palette... -> Developer: Reload Window

+On Mac OS you can use the `Cmd+Shift+P` shortcut to quickly access the command palette.